allenhwkim/angularjs-google-maps/README.md

 To use it in your app, please include 'ngMap' as dependency to your app.

    `var myApp = angular.module('myApp', ['ngMap']); `

+You will also have these three scope variables after these directives are initialized.

+    * $scope.map
+    * $scope.markers as a hash
+    * $scope.shapes as a hash

 Directives
 -----------